schrobingus/dotfiles/bucketlist.md

 - It might be an idea to move away from Nixvim and just rewrite my configuration in Lua.
 Sure, Nixvim is great, and it makes managing my Neovim configuration very easy, and it integrates with the rest of my system perfectly, but the hard dependency on Nix that it creates can be a roadblock in many cases.

+  - [ ] **I also have the option to blend both Lua and Nix without a hard dependency on the latter.
+Take a look at [nixCats](https://github.com/BirdeeHub/nixCats-nvim).** It utilizes Nix as a package manager for Neovim, but keeps configuration bound to Lua.
+Neovim also comes with a built in minimal package manager now, which may also be quite helpful as a fallback.

 - Another option is to potentially bite the bullet and move to another editor.

   - Emacs is the one I have been majorly reconsidering, as it was what I used prior to switching to Neovim, and it can be used as a swiss army knife for effectively any traditional computer, both regarding editing and other tasks to be done.
 Whilst it replaces many essential functions in workflow, Emacs doesn't necessarily replace any functions on the system level.
 This makes it a perfect option to just drop onto any system where I have the capability to run portable executables, regardless of user level.

+    - On top of this, a specific peer will be entering and will likely be wanting to do academic research pretty early.
+Sure, VimTeX is nice, but Emacs' TeX support is unmatched, so this makes it even more of a considerable option.
+It would also teach you how to make software that is tailored to specific users.

     - Org mode is great, and I would like to use it's functions, but I want it to be compatible with Markdown.
 This is not because I don't know how to use Org Mode or the Org language (I do), it's primarily because I want my notes to be accessible from anywhere, such as Nextcloud Notes, and still have the benefits (such as Org Agenda) on my Emacs configuration.